Jump directly to the content

 How long do the flowers last?

-Different types of flowers last for different periods of time - but with most flower subscriptions you will get the flowers as buds.
-This means that they've been harvested to last longer and bloom when the bunch arrives at your home., which extends its longevity
+This means that they've been harvested to last longer and bloom when the bunch arrives at your home, which extends their longevity

 Most flower subscriptions come with flower food or handy tips on how to look after your blooms and keep them looking fresher for longer.